Be Bright - put lights on your bike

 Cyclists’ visibility to other road users, especially during times of low light, is an essential part of cyclists’ safety.
 Wearing bright, reflective and high-visibility clothing, and using front and rear bike lights, are simple ways for cyclists to improve their visibility.

 Be Bright is an initiative of Bike Wise and the NZ Police and is designed to increase awareness of the importance of using bike lights and wearing high-visibility clothing.
-In 2013, the campaign launch coincided with the end of Daylight Saving on 7 April.
+In 2014, the campaign launch will coincide with the end of Daylight Saving on 6 April.
+The campaign will run until the end of June.

 I want to run a Be Bright campaign - what help can I get?